 Traveller's diarrhea is frequent, loose, or watery bowel movements resulting from eating or drinking contaminated foods or liquids.
 Symptoms may include nausea, vomiting, stomach cramps, bloating and feeling unwell.
 Symptoms can begin suddenly and last 3 to 5 days.

 The most common cause of traveller’s diarrhea is food or water contaminated with bacteria called enterotoxigenic E. coli (ETEC).
 These bacteria are found in the bowel movements (stool) of infected people.
 People who use the bathroom without properly washing their hands after can pass the bacteria on to others through food preparation or hand-to-mouth contact.
-Food can also be contaminated when stool is used as fertilizer, or when contaminated water is used to spray vegetables in market stalls.
+Untreated water that has become contaminated by sewage or animal manure can also be a source of disease when it is used for food preparation, drinking, swimming or other activities where it may be swallowed.

 How do I prevent traveller's diarrhea?

 A vaccine is available to help protect against traveller’s diarrhea caused by enterotoxigenic E. Coli (ETEC).
 It also protects against cholera.
-For more information on this vaccine, see HealthLinkBC File #41k Traveller’s Diarrhea and Cholera Vaccine.
+For more information, see HealthLinkBC File #41k Traveller’s Diarrhea and Cholera Vaccine.

 The current vaccine only protects against 1 type of bacteria that causes traveller’s diarrhea, so following good personal hygiene (cleaning) practices and being careful about what you eat and drink are the best ways to prevent traveller’s diarrhea.